 When I was two—and I swear to you I remember the entire thing—I threw a raging fit in an ice cream parlor in Maine.
 I wanted a scoop of vanilla.
-The nice man at the counter handed me a cone with scoop of ice cream.
+The nice man at the counter handed me a cone with a scoop of ice cream.
 But it was clearly not vanilla.
 It was yellow.

 “That’s banana ice cream!”
 I said.